marmelab/react-admin/UPGRADE.md

 });
 ```

-## AutocompleteInput and AutocompleteArrayInput Now Use Material UI Autocomplete
+## AutocompleteInput and AutocompleteArrayInput Now Use MUI  Autocomplete

-We migrated both the `AutocompleteInput` and `AutocompleteArrayInput` components so that they leverage Material UI [`<Autocomplete>`](https://mui.com/components/autocomplete/).
+We migrated both the `AutocompleteInput` and `AutocompleteArrayInput` components so that they leverage MUI  [`<Autocomplete>`](https://mui.com/components/autocomplete/).
 If you relied on [Downshift](https://www.downshift-js.com/) options, you'll have to update your component.

 Besides, some props supported by the previous implementation aren't anymore:
 - `allowDuplicates`: This is not supported by MUI Autocomplete.